brahianrosswill/Negative-attention-for-ComfyUI-/README.md

 # Negative-attention-for-ComfyUI-
 Takes the difference in between the positive and negative conditioning at the cross attention.

+Only tested with SDXL and SD 1.X.

+Will not work with Flux (see bottom notes).

 This allows to:

 - Get a negative influence without generating a negative prediction